goschtl/zope/zope.app.fssync/branches/jim-hack/README.txt

 for available commands and further information.
 If you want to see the zsync client in action you can run the demo application:

-    bin/demo -fg
+    bin/demo start

 Open http://localhost:8080/manage in your browser and login with ``zsync`` as your username and password.
 Add a ``demo`` folder with some files via the ZMI.
 After that run the command line client for an initial checkout:

     bin/zsync checkout http://zsync:zsync@localhost:8080/demo ./parts/checkout